taylortrimble/courage.js/README.md

     sessionid:sessionkey@rt.thenewtricks.com:9090/928308cd-eff8-4ef6-a154-f8268ec663d5

-Currently, only one provider ID per connection is supported.
+Currently, only one provider id per connection is supported.